furufuru2013/Processing_XBee_Temperature_Sensor/README.txt

 This is Processing source code.
-This program is view of XBee's temperature sensor nodes.
+This program is a viewer of XBee's temperature sensor nodes.